 When will PupPod be available?

-The PupPod Wobbler toy is currently shipping to Android users.
-Customers can download the PupPod Android beta app from the Google Play Store.
+The PupPod Wobbler toy is currently shipping to both Android and iPhone users.
+Customers can download the PupPod Android app from the Google Play Store and the PupPod iPhone app from iTunes.
 We expect the PupPod iPhone app to be in beta by the end of May 2017.

 How do the different levels work?